ndlib/bendo/architecture/api.md

 Warm the cache with an item from tape.

 Do a `GET` request to the file's URL, but don't download any content.
+The cache will be filled in the background and eventually the item will show up.
+(Provided the file is not too large, which is the case when the `X-Cached` header is "2").

     curl --verbose \
         'http://bendo.example.org:14000/' \